monty-nietzsche/log-analysis-report/README.md

 # Log-Analysis Report
 The pupose of this project is to create a plain-text reporting tool about the user activity and preferences on a newspaper website.
-The backend database `news` stores information about articles, authors and visitors' activity and contain three tables: authors, articles and log.
+The backend database `news` stores information about articles, authors and site visitors' activity in three tables: _authors_, _articles_ and _log_.
 The table _authors_ stores a name and a short bio of every author.
 The table _articles_ stores articles' title and body text as well as creation date and slug.
 Finally, The table _log_ records details about the different requests directed at the newspaper site namely the landing page and requests' HTTP status code.
 The structure of the database is as follows:

 ![alt text][diagram]